jbananak-jfrog/ReadME-ML/docs/AI Catalog/get-started-with-jfrog-ai-catalog/getting-started/index.md

 See: <Anchor label="Allow Your First Model" title="Allow Your First Model" href="/docs/allow-your-first-model">Allow Your First Model</Anchor> | <Anchor label="Discover and Allow Models" title="Discover and Allow Models" href="/docs/discover-and-allow-models">Discover and Allow Models</Anchor> | <Anchor label="Get Started with JFrog ML" title="Get Started with JFrog ML" href="/docs/get-started-with-jfrog-ml">Get Started with JFrog ML</Anchor>

-## Set Up Curation Settings for Model Packages
+## Prerequisite: Set Up Curation Settings for Model Packages

 This procedure outlines the **prerequisite steps** to enable the use of **model packages** on your platform.
 Specifically, it involves configuring the curation settings in the administration module.